GYG-be/gyg-be.github.io/_posts/2018-01-01-Get-After-Git.markdown

 # WHY hasn't mastering Git been one of the priorities of anyone involved in the creation of creative content?

 Good question.
 As another person who's behind the curve on Git, I have absolutely NO good answer on that one ... it happens.
 It is like the answer for why I don't get up at 4:30 every single morning to do calisthenics to build my fitness and self-discipline.
 I dunno why I don't do it.
 I should.
 I know that I should.
 But I haven't.
 I just know that I should and need to.
 I cannot fix or redo the last decade, year, month or days -- I can only fix today and work on it again tomorrow.
-I cannot fix or help other people, I can only work on myself and my example will matter.
-That is why consistency matters going forward matters so much.
+I cannot fix or help other people, I can only work on myself and my example might matter to some but it won't matter to most.
+But consistency matters going forward matters so much.
 It is important to just stay at it.